Last updated: 18 November 2023 & medically reviewed by Hailey Shafir

 Others who don’t need medical detox but who need a combination of other therapeutic and medical support can also often get the help they need at these facilities.
 Some rehab facilities also offer long-term addiction recovery programs so that after detox the chances of relapse are reduced.

 There are a wide variety of inpatient addiction treatments available.
-Rehabs not only differ by location but also different therapies that are offered, support groups, the experience of staff, what amenities are available, and the level of comfort provided.
+Rehabs not only differ by location but also by different therapies that are offered, support groups, the experience of staff, what amenities are available, and the level of comfort provided.
 It is important that you do adequate research to find the inpatient rehab that is right for you.

-What is an inpatient rehab program?
+What is an inpatient rehab like?

 Residential treatment facilities offer various forms of inpatient care for people with addictions.
 Most inpatient treatment can last for 30-90 days, but the length of care can be shorter or longer depending on a person’s needs.
 How long a person stays in rehab depends on a number of factors including the severity of their addiction, whether they have other mental health or medical needs, and their personal preference.

-Every inpatient drug or alcohol rehab facility varies, not just from the types of therapy and staff available but also the level of accommodation.
+Every inpatient drug or alcohol rehab facility varies, not just in the types of therapy and staff available but also the level of accommodation.
 Some treatment centers will offer basic or communal living, with a shared cafeteria and rooms similar to a hospital.
 Others offer luxury accommodations with amenities like on-site pools, spas, and recreation in a retreat-like setting.
 The cost of substance abuse treatment can also vary substantially depending on the rehab you select.

 Many inpatient drug rehab centers have family programs available, where loved ones and families are invited to participate in counseling and other activities.
-This can be beneficial to help mend broken bonds by rebuilding trust and to identify dysfunctional aspects of relationships that can prove to be triggers for substance abuse.
+This can be beneficial to help mend broken bonds by rebuilding trust and identifying dysfunctional aspects of relationships that can prove to be triggers for substance abuse.
 It also gives families a chance to be directly involved with the recovery of a loved one, helping them to see the damaging effects abusing drugs or alcohol has had on them.

 If you decide that inpatient rehab is what you need (over an outpatient addiction treatment program), there are some factors you should consider before committing.
 Doing research about the available rehabs is advised, and patients are also encouraged to research the facility online, as well as visiting in person (if this is an option) before deciding if it's the right addiction treatment program for them.